OliPassey/headache-tracker/README.md

 - Edit or delete existing records
 - View detailed information for each episode

-## Data Privacy
+## Data Privacy & Storage

+**Centralized SQLite Database:**
+- All data stored in `data/headache_tracker.db` in the application folder
+- Single database file for easy backup and migration
-All data is stored locally in your browser's local storage.
-No data is sent to external servers, ensuring complete privacy of your health information.
+- No data sent to external servers
+- Complete privacy of your health information
+- Multi-device access when deployed as a service on your local network

+**Migration from Browser Storage:**
+- Automatic migration from localStorage to database on first use
+- All existing data preserved during transition
+- Improved data persistence and reliability

 ## Contributing